morungos/timer-track/README.md

 Adds a new time point to the timer track.
 The data is passed out as the `data` property of the timer event, but isn't used by this module.

+Data can also be a function, in which case it is called with no arguments an its value passed to the event.
+This is useful for deferring data generation.

 #### play()